Angela Jackson: Childhood/early life

-Angela Jackson was born in Greenville, Mississippi, the fifth of nine children, but grew up on the South Side of Chicago, where her father, George Jackson, Sr, and mother, Angeline Robinson Jackson, moved.
+Angela Jackson was born in Greenville, Mississippi, the fifth of nine children.
+She grew up in the Englewood neighborhood on the South Side of Chicago, where her father, George Jackson Sr., and mother, Angeline Robinson Jackson, moved during the Great Migration.
+She was raised as a Catholic.
+As a child, Jackson regularly read books from Chicago's Hiram Kelly Branch library.
+Jackson claims that she aspired to be a poet since before she was ten years old.